Chart Color Schemes

 Parramatta - South performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational participation is notably high, with 33.5% of residents currently enrolled in formal education.
+Educational participation is high in the area, with 33.5% of residents currently enrolled in formal education as of 2016.
 This includes 10.0% in tertiary education, 8.1% in primary education, and 3.9% pursuing secondary education.

 Frequently Asked Questions - Education